When Is the Best Time

 Midday is crazy - onside road parking far away is the only option.
 We ended up in a traffic jam of desperate drivers trying to find a gap for their cars.
 Luck is needed that a car is leaving at your arrival.
 Google Maps Parking and Trailhead

 Regarding the weather, there aren’t any predictions possible.
 It is frequently cloudy and misty in this higher elevation, 800 m above sea level.
 The sky can clear up quickly and vice versa.
 Usually, the sunrise and sunset are beautiful, but there is no guarantee for the weather.
 But this makes the Azores even more exciting.

 My Weather Forecast Tip

 Monitor the weather forecast and the western part of Sao Miguel during your stay.
 You can trust these forecasts just for two days.
 Mother Nature can frequently spoil this terrific scene with rain and mist.
-I prefer this website because they give you an idea for each hour for today and tomorrow.
+I prefer this website because it gives you an idea of each hour for today and tomorrow.
 We had an excellent prediction; we got up early and arrived at 9 am before the crowds.
 When we left at 11 am, it was terribly crazy.

 These are my recommended tours via GetYourGuide with an excellent cancellation policy.
 Thx for booking via my website!
 With your support, I am able to provide all the information first-hand.
 Tour prices are at no extra cost!

 How to Get to Boca do Inferno